 Parker Ragland tends to write about robots having existential crises, and sometimes humans having existential crises.
-Right now, he is interested in “sci-of-life” stories, in which authors speculate about the intimate ways technologies might affect people’s lives.
+He is interested in slice-of-life science fiction, speculating about the intimate effects of technology on humanity.

-Parker’s fiction has appeared in Clarkesworld and The Dread Machine.
+Parker’s fiction has appeared in Clarkesworld, Folio, and The Dread Machine.

 He lives in Seattle.